2018 Summer Interns

 - Archaeology: Will provide an in-service learning experience that illustrates a career in Archaeology and Archaeological Collections management.
 The intern will learn about critical steps in the application and administration of archaeological research.
-Click here for additional information.

-The Schiele Museum's internship and fellowship program is designed to provide an educational opportunity for students in the area of museum practice, research, and programming through guided work/research experiences using the resources of the museum.
+Mission: The Schiele Museum's internship and fellowship program is designed to provide an educational opportunity for students in the area of museum practice, research, and programming through guided work/research experiences using the resources of the museum.
 An internship at The Schiele Museum is a prearranged, structured learning experience scheduled within a specific time frame under the direct supervision of Schiele staff and may apply toward academic credit.

-Projects vary by department and past projects include:
+Projects vary by department.
+Past projects include:

 - Archaeology: fieldwork on prehistoric sites and artifact analysis.

 - Education: assist with developing, presenting and evaluating public programs and workshops.

 - 18th Century History and Backcountry Lifeways: researching and presenting living history programs.

 - Aboriginal Studies and Primitive Skills: learning primitive skills and assisting with programs and workshops.

 - Exhibits: fabricating and installing exhibits, developing databases for exhibitions, developing press kits and editing label text.